plow-technologies/inferno/README.md

 ##### IOG's cache

-If you would prefer or need to configure the binary caches manually, you can configure IOG's cache by following the instructions [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).
+You can configure IOG's cache manually by following the instructions [here](https://input-output-hk.github.io/haskell.nix/tutorials/getting-started.html#setting-up-the-binary-cache).
+Again, not enabling this cache will require you to build GHC from source several times.

 ##### The `inferno` cache